N8-CIR-Bede/documentation/software/applications/wmlce.rst

 .. warning::

-   IBM DDL is not supported on RHEL 8 and will likely error on use.
+   IBM DDL is no longer supported and will likely error on use.

    Consider migrating away from DDL via  :ref:`Open-CE<software-applications-open-ce>` and regular ``bede-mpirun``